Reconciliation Action Plan

 Following the completion of Reflect RAP, we are now in the process of upgrading an Innovate RAP.
 The Innovate RAP will focus on helping the GBCA to gain a deeper understanding of our sphere of influence and further developing and strengthening relationships with Aboriginal and Torres Straight Islander communities.
 We expect to have our Innovate RAP approved by September 2023.

-We take a look at some of the progress we have made with these commitments on our RAP journey.
+Below we take a look at some of the progress we have made with these commitments on our RAP journey:

 In examining how the Green Star rating system can recognise and reward placemaking that honours our First Australians, we developed the ‘Indigenous Inclusion’ credit within the new Green Star Buildings rating tool.
 The credit requires visible and inclusive Aboriginal and Torres Strait Islander participation in the design and construction of a project.
 Comprising two pathways to achieve points, projects can target either a Reconciliation Action Plan or Incorporation of Indigenous Design.